 - Supportive cardiac preventive care: Will your program involve secondary public health measures supporting cardiovascular wellness, such as education, prevention, and systems of care for stroke or myocardial infarction?

 Is the HEARTSafe concept evidence-based?

 No studies have specifically attempted to demonstrate improved survival after instituting an explicit HEARTSafe program in a community.
 However, when considering criteria for a new program, we do recommend that requirements should be based on scientifically-supported measures, such as increased bystander CPR, early access to defibrillators, and post-ROSC hypothermia.
 In addition, the general model of community-level efforts to strengthen the chain of survival has been successful (e.g. in Arizona and Wake County, NC) and is supported by expert recommendations.

 How do I set up a new program in my region?

 How do I make my community HEARTSafe if my region already has a program?

 Consult the requirements established by your central office and follow the procedures they lay out to apply for HEARTSafe designation in your community.
 See here for some ideas on identifying weaknesses and building local support.

 Who runs this site?

-This website is a free, public resource managed by Brandon Oto, an EMT from the New England area, with the help of David Hiltz, who helped create the initial HEARTSafe concept.
+This website is a free, public resource managed by Brandon Oto, a physician assistant and EMT, with the help of David Hiltz, who helped create the initial HEARTSafe concept.